tn-aixpa/faudit-taxonomy/README.md

 - Identification and production of summary dat that match different categories of the taxonomy based on how equivalently they are used, based on their description by the Municipality or organization.

 ### Examples of data, input and output
-The input data is available in [data](https://github.com/FluveFV/P1-SuggerimentoModificheTassonomia/tree/main/).
+The input data is available upon request, reserving the right to negate the request.
 Within each of the folders  [outputComuni](https://github.com/FluveFV/P1-SuggerimentoModificheTassonomia/tree/main/outputComuni) and [outputOrganizzazioni](https://github.com/FluveFV/P1-SuggerimentoModificheTassonomia/tree/main/outputOrganizzazioni) it is possible to see what is expected from the code.

 Currently, the code requires the following input that vary on the input data during execution.The input is automatically reconnected to the possible choices of variables in the dataset using the ```fuzzywuzzy``` package.